Last updated on October 21st, 2019.

 - Juice of 1/2 lemon

-2. Add the carrots, vegetable broth, water, salt, and lentils.
+- Add the carrots, vegetable broth, water, salt, and lentils.
 Bring to a boil, and then cover and let simmer for 35 minutes.
 Check on the soup after 20 minutes to make sure there is enough liquid in there.
-If it seems too dry, add more water.
+If it seems too dry, add some water, a half a cup at a time.